kfrancis01/Portfolio_KeaFrancis/About.md

+The University of Tennessee Knoxville | 2019 | B.S.
+Mechanical Engineering

 ## Who Am I?

 <p> Hello who ever may be reading this!
 My name is Kea Francis.
 I'm just a robotics enthusiast